 Where to Stay at Harrison

-The best place to stay is the Harrison Hot Springs Resort & Spa, where the main hot pools are located.
-There are public hot springs as well, which are okay, but not as exotic.
+One of the best places to stay is the Harrison Hot Springs Resort & Spa, where the main hot pools are located.
+There are public hot springs in town as well, which are nice, but not as exotic.

-If you’re going for the hot spring experience, the resort is where you’ll want to stay.
+If you’re going for the hot spring experience, the resort is likely where you’ll want to stay.
 It’s not inexpensive, however, but it’s the place to get pampered.
-If you’re not staying at the resort or not paying for a spa treatment, then you’ll have to just enjoy the public pool.
+If you’re not staying at the resort or not paying for a spa treatment, then you can still enjoy the public pool (and it’s not expensive).

 What to Do at Harrison